aevilla160/hpc_docs/docs/office_hour.md

 >A: Users can use the command `du -h <filename>` to view the size of a given file or directory.

-### 6/16/23
->Q: How to install R kernel to Jupyter Lab?
->
->A: First please make sure you have R installed on your computer, if not, you can download R [here](https://cran.r-project.org/).
-Next, open JupyterLab, now you should be able to use R, under the terminal type `R` to get into the R environment.
-Once you are in the R session, please follow the steps below: 1. `install.packages("devtools")` followed by 2. `devtools::install_github("IRkernel/IRkernel")`, and finally 3. `IRkernel::installspec()`.
-Note: In order, the (1) install the devtools package which gets you the install_github() function, (2) install the IR Kernel from github, and (3) tell Jupyter where to find the IR Kernel.
-Now, when you close the JupyterLab and reopen it, you should be able to see the R kernel, more information please see [here](https://richpauloo.github.io/2018-05-16-Installing-the-R-kernel-in-Jupyter-Lab/).

-### 6/9/23
 >Q: I am trying to download this folder from the cluster to my local computer but I am having issues with `rsync` - error `skipping local path`.
 >
 >A: A quick bypass to this issue is to use the `scp` command to transfer files or folders from remote to local.
 A tutorial is posted at the top of this page.

->Q: How can I check my groups usage of our allocated storage on Borgstore?
->
->A: Users can not check a detailed-breakdown of a group's users and their respective useage of the Borgstore storage.
-Users can check thier Groups storage usage/total using the command `beegfs-ctl --getquota --gid ######`.
-Users can check their ID number and Group ID # via the command `id <username>`.

->Q: I am having trouble accessing the Borgstore and the direcotries in the Command-Line Interface is blanking red?
->
->A: If the path displayed is flashing red and user is having issues directly accessing the Borgstore then the soft-links leading to the Borgstore are broken or outdated.
-It is best to open a ticket to get further assitance.
-Click [here](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4) to open a ticket.

-### 6/2/23

 >Q: I'm having trouble downloading a folder or file onto the clusters and I keep getting permission denied.
 >